Solo Travel Guide

 Your Embassy: Save before traveling

-Here's a popular route for solo travel Guatemala that balances culture, nature, adventure, and social opportunities:
+Here's a popular route balancing culture, nature, adventure, and social opportunities:

 Days 1-4: Antigua Guatemala